 Act One: Take a look at the picture.
 What is the first question that comes to mind?
 How many donuts is that?
 What information would be useful?
 Act Two: See pictures below.
-Your students can view all five pictures on this Google doc.
+Your students can view all of the pictures here: Kirspy-Kreme-photos.pdf.
 Here is some extra information: ExtraInfo.pdf with more useful info for you to consider sharing with students.

 The activity guide: DonutActivityGuide.pdf